-Mind mapping tools are wonderful for writers and students in stretching their creativity.
+Mind mapping tools are invaluable for enhancing creativity in writers and students.

 What is the Best Use for Mind Maps Among Writers?